Simon Morrison: As a writer

-Morrison's most recent book, Mirror in the Sky: The Life and Music of Stevie Nicks will be published in October 2022 by the University of California Press.

-Morrison's book Roxy Music's Avalon, about the eighth and final studio album by the English rock band Roxy Music, was published by Bloomsbury press in 2021 as part of its popular music series 33 1/3.

-Morrison's book Bolshoi Confidential: Secrets of the Russian Ballet from the Tsars to Today, was published by Liveright (W.W.
+Morrison is most noted as a scholar of Russian and Soviet music, particularly Tchaikovsky, Prokofiev, and Shostakovich, and an expert on ballet.
+His archival study of the Bolshoi Ballet, Bolshoi Confidential, was published by Liveright (W.W.
 Norton) in 2016, with additional translations and editions from Random House (Canada), Fourth Estate (UK), and Belfond (France).
 It was widely reviewed in major news outlets and shortlisted for the Book Prize of Pushkin House, London.

-His biography of Lina Prokofiev, the composer's first wife, was published by Houghton Mifflin Harcourt in 2013.
-Lina and Serge: The Love and Wars of Lina Prokofiev was featured on BBC Radio 4 (as "Book of the Week"), BBC World News (TV), and WYNC.
-Reviews appeared in The Guardian, The Boston Globe, The New Yorker, The Daily Beast, and The American Spectator.
+His biography of Lina Prokofiev Lina and Serge: The Love and Wars of Lina Prokofiev was featured on BBC Radio 4 (as "Book of the Week"), BBC World News (TV), and WYNC.
+Favorable reviews appeared in The Guardian, The Boston Globe, The New Yorker, The Daily Beast, and The American Spectator.

-Morrison is also author of The People's Artist: Prokofiev's Soviet Years (Oxford University Press, 2009) as well as Russian Opera and the Symbolist Movement (University of California Press, 2002).
+Morrison is also author of The People's Artist: Prokofiev's Soviet Years (Oxford University Press, 2009) as well as Russian Opera and the Symbolist Movement (University of California Press, 2002; 2nd ed., 2019).
 As Scholar-in-Residence for the 2008 Bard Music Festival, he edited the essay collection Sergey Prokofiev and His World (Princeton University Press, 2008).
 Among his other publications are essays on Ravel's ballet Daphnis et Chloé, Rimsky-Korsakov, Scriabin, Shostakovich's ballet The Bolt, numerous reviews and shorter articles, including pieces for the New York Times, The New York Review of Books, and London Review of Books.
+In honor of the late scholar Boris Wolfson (d.
+2024), Morrison edited Wolfson's unfinished monograph Travesty Actors: Self and Theater in Stalinist Culture (Northwestern University Press, forthcoming).

+Morrison has also authored two books on popular music: Mirror in the Sky: The Life and Music of Stevie Nicks and Roxy Music's Avalon, about the eighth and final studio album by the English rock band Roxy Music, as part of its popular music series 33 1/3.